 If your dog damages someone else’s home or property then you will be able to claim for the damage on your pet insurance.
-With our lifetime plans and pre-existing condition plans you can claim for up to £750 for accidental damage whether that’s for your own property or another person’s.
+With our lifetime plans you can claim for up to £750 for accidental damage whether that’s for your own property or another person’s.

 How can I stop my pet causing damage?

 The best way to avoid an accidental damage claim is to stop the pets from causing damage in the first place.
 A case in Australia from 2020 shows cat Eve who racked up £15,000 worth of water damage to a home by flooding the house.
 So to make sure the same doesn’t happen to you, let’s explore some tips.

 Dog and puppy training courses

 These sessions can prove to be very effective in embedding good habits into puppies from a young age.

 Getting out and about is important to relieving tension in pets, tiring them out and mentally stimulating them can make dogs less likely to be disruptive while in the home.
 You could also look to provide scratch posts in the house so cats look to use those instead of your sofa to sate their scratching desires!